-Once a member insurer becomes insolvent and is placed into liquidation by a court of competent jurisdiction in the insurer' s state of domicile, OIGA becomes responsible for processing its "covered claims."
-Claim files from the insolvent company are forwarded to the OIGA so that we can begin handling the claims.
+Once a member insurer becomes insolvent and is placed into liquidation by a court of competent jurisdiction, OIGA becomes responsible for processing its "covered claims."
+Claim files from the insolvent company are forwarded to the OIGA.
 There are inevitably some delays in claims handling when a carrier becomes insolvent; however, we attempt to review all claims as soon as possible.

 OIGA is considered a property casualty insurance "safety net," and there are a number of limitations on claims that we can pay.
 OIGA does not pay claims for punitive or exemplary damages.
 In addition, claimants must exhaust any other forms of insurance that may cover their claim before obtaining payment from OIGA.
 For a complete description of both covered claims and excluded claims, please refer to our statute.

 OIGA has the duty to defend insureds under a liability policy, as long as there is no other insurance coverage that would provide a defense, and provided that the lawsuit seeks recovery of a covered claim.
-When an insurer becomes impaired, all Ohio court proceedings in which the company is obligated to defend a party or is itself a party are automatically stayed for at least six months.
-This allows the OIGA time to obtain the files from the receiver, review the claims and, if necessary, retain attorneys to continue the litigation.
+When an insurer is ordered into liquidation all Ohio court proceedings, in which the insurer is obligated to defend a party, are automatically stayed for at least six months.
+This allows the OIGA time to obtain the files from the receiver, review the claims and, if necessary, retain attorneys to participate in the litigation.